allencloud/allocate-memory/README.md

 ## Participating

-You can contribute to Daoker in several different ways:
+You can contribute to this project in several different ways:

 * To report a problem or request a feature, please feel free to file an issue.

 * Of course, we welcome pull requests and patches.
-Setting up a local Daoker development environment and submitting PRs is described here.
+Setting up a local this project development environment and submitting PRs is described here.

 ## Copyright and license